-What’s a triple compost bin, and why should you need one?
+What’s a triple compost bin, and why might you need one?
 Good question.

-With 36 million tons of food waste produced each year, according to the EPA, in addition to yard waste generated from gardening, mowing and trimming plants and trees, there is a lot of organic material being sent to landfills that could be turned into valuable, nutrient-rich fertilizer and garden amendments through composting, instead.
+More than 40 million tons of food waste was generated in 2017, according to the EPA.
+Add to that yard waste generated from gardening, mowing, and trimming plants and trees and you have a lot of organic material that could be turned into valuable, nutrient-rich fertilizer and garden amendments instead of taking up space in landfills.

-If you’d like to reduce your waste stream while creating free fertilizer for your yard and garden, setting up a triple compost bin rather than one compost bin might be the easiest solution.
+If you’d like to reduce your waste stream while creating free fertilizer for your yard and garden, setting up a triple compost bin rather than one compost bin can streamline the composting process.

 Why Use a Triple Compost Bin?

 In a three-bin system, the first section of the compost bin is for fresh scraps.
-This is when the composting just begins to start.
+This is when the composting gets started.
 As the food and yard waste start to break down, compost begins to form.
-But if you keep adding new waste on top of the compost that’s in development, it takes longer to get quality compost that you need to sprout spring seeds, fertilize a summer garden, plant fall bulbs or add a layer of mulch to a dormant winter garden.
+But if you keep adding new waste on top of the compost that’s in development, it takes longer to get quality compost that you need to sprout spring seeds, fertilize a summer garden, plant fall bulbs, or add a layer of mulch to a dormant winter garden.

 With a triple compost bin, fresh waste is kept in one section.
-As the compost begins to form, the product can be moved to the second section, where it can heat up and decompose without the addition of any new materials.
-With the unimpeded composting process, the finished product can easily be moved to the third bin for holding until you need it, without worrying about new bits being part of your compost.
+As the compost begins to form, you can move the product to the second section, where it continues to decompose without the addition of any new materials.
+Then you can easily move the finished compost to the third bin for holding until you need it, without worrying about uncomposted waste in your compost.